Nicholas1023/macro-microcontroller-2/README.md

 <img src="Assets/enclosure-image.png">

 ## Macro Microcontroller BASIC Interpreter (Default Firmware)
 A BASIC interpreter written in C for Macro Microcontroller, providing a simple coding environment via a serial terminal.
+You may view a demo at <a href="Assets/firmware-demo.mp4">Assets/firmware-demo.mp4</a>.
 Currently available statements:
 1. `PRINT`: Outputs text to the serial terminal.
 2. `LET`: Assigns a value (integer, float or string) to a variable (Only one variable is allowed for now).
 3. `INPUT`: Assigns a value (integer, float or string) to a variable via user input.